 They all pay sales tax.
 They have to abide by the same laws as everyone else.
 And many are old enough to work and get behind the wheel.
-But for teenagers under 18, the right to vote remains elusive.
+But for teenagers under 18, the right to vote in national elections and most local elections remains out of reach.

-And that’s not fair say many student rights groups across the country who for years have pushed to lower America’s voting age to 16.
-In a nation with notoriously low levels of voter turnout, advocates argue, allowing more young people to vote would boost civic participation and give students a much needed voice.
+And that’s not fair, say a number of youth rights groups who for years have pushed to lower America’s voting age to 16.
+In a nation with notoriously low levels of voter turnout, advocates argue, allowing more young people to vote would boost civic participation and give students a much needed political voice.

-Being able to vote, he added, could add real meaning and relevance to high school social studies and civics classes, which most students take before they’re 18.
+Being able to vote, he added, would boost youth civic engagement and add real meaning and relevance to high school social studies and civics classes.

-But, say opponents, too many youth simply lack the necessary level of complexity to make informed decisions in the voting booth.
+Skeptics, however, argue that too many young people simply lack the requisite experience and knowledge to make informed decisions in the voting booth.

 “I think it’s a dumb idea,” said Curtis Gans, director of the Committee for the Study of the American Electorate at American University.
 “The voting age was set at 18 because that’s the age at which people could be drafted and die for their country.
 [Those under 18] don’t have enough life experience or history and don’t know the issues in enough detail.”